yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 SELECT ROW INFORMATION:

 ** NOTE: When rows can be hidden, they may not display on the Summary screen widget.
 Click on the widget to config:

-         - In the row selector:
+- Click the little up/down arrow icon to the right of 'Select Row' for a popup display / row selector that shows: row number, name, groupid, tag name..

+- The main selector box, shows the row number, groupid, tag name and filtering information - see below:
-           ... rows coloured red are currently filtered out / hidden by a groupid filter or AutoHide option ... row numbers are suffixed with codes:
+       ... rows coloured red are currently filtered out / hidden by a groupid filter or an auto-hide option ... row numbers are suffixed with codes:
            <always hide>    Always hide row option is set (red = NOT active and hidden)
            <auto hide>      An auto hide row rule is active (red = ACTIVE, but hidden)
            <groupid: xxx>   A groupid value has been set on this row
+           <tag: xxx>       A tag name (variable name) has been set on this row (for use in UOR / formula)
            <FILTERED OUT>   This row is currently NOT showing on the Summary Screen widget due to the active filter.
                             NOTE: Filtered rows (red) are NOT active and hidden.

 HIDE CONTROLS: If your monitor cannot display all the information, this click box on the top right will provide you
-               With a better view to pick items on the pick list.
+               with a better view to pick items on the pick list.

 SEARCH BOX AND GROUPID:

 Once you have a lot of rows, you may only wish to display some of them within the widget.
 GroupID allows you create groups of rows that you can separately display.

 - You can enter a 'GroupID' per row.
-This is free format text (digits 0-9, Aa-Zz, '_', '-', '.', ':', '%')
+This is free format text (digits 0-9, Aa-Zz, '_', '-', '.', ':', '%', ';')
    NOTE: You can also enter the ';' character to separate groups.
 But you cannot filter for ';' as
          this is the separator between filter search elements...